Romans-I-XVI/Roku-gameEngine/README.md

 ##### getDeltaTime() as Float

 Returns the delta time.
-Note: Delta time is automatically applied to the built in instance xspeed and yspeed.
-Delta time is also automatically passed to the onUpdate(dt) function in every instance for convenience.
+Note: Delta time is automatically applied to the built in entity xspeed and yspeed.
+Delta time is also automatically passed to the onUpdate(dt) function in every entity for convenience.

 ##### getRoom() as Object